nsheth12/canetis/README.md

 Canetis is a recursive forced aligner built on the Gentle forced aligner.
 On particularly long and/or noisy audio files, small errors can accumulate within forced aligners such as Gentle, leading to lower alignment rates.
 In order to resolve this issue, our aligner implements the recursive algorithm described by Moreno et al. in the paper [“A Recursive Algorithm for the Forced Alignment of Very Long Audio Segments”](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.649.6346&rep=rep1&type=pdf).
-We have found Canetis's performance to be noticeably improved compared to standard aligners such as Gentle.
+We have found Canetis's performance to be noticeably improved compared to standard aligners such as Gentle, and we hope you find it useful!

 ## Installation Process